coolshare/NewFramework-SchemaDriven/README.md

 <div><b>5.
 UI handling Application logic</b>.
     <ul>
         <p> Any application built with my framework is a container containing isolated "Objects" (UI views and service).
-This objects has know knowledge about others or the "application logic".
+This objects has no  knowledge about others or the "application logic".
 For example, let's take a look at a navigation view, HeaderTab:
 <pre>
       "HeaderTab":{
         "fields": [